Nolan Jones Preview, Player Props: Rockies vs. Dodgers

-Nolan Jones and his .651 on-base percentage over his past 10 games (267 points higher than his season-long percentage), will be in action for the Colorado Rockies against the Los Angeles Dodgers and Emmet Sheehan on September 27 at 8:40 PM ET.
+Nolan Jones -- batting .500 in his past 10 games -- will be in action for the Colorado Rockies against the Los Angeles Dodgers, with Ryan Yarbrough on the mound, on September 28 at 8:40 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his most recent appearance against the Dodgers.
+In his most recent game he had a one-hit performance (1-for-4) against the Dodgers.

 Sportsbook Promo Codes